durchblicker/pistachio/Readme.md

 Partials are basically templates included from elsewhere into the template at a specific point.
 The pistachio compiler will load partials from the file named relative to the current template file (or cwd if using stdin)

+### Mustache Lambdas

+There is limited mustache lambda support.
+Since the template is fully compiled before ever being rendered, lamdas have to be declared at compiletime.
+If you pass the compiler the name of your lambda with the --lamda option, that mustache section will be treated as a mustache lambda if the data is actually a function.
+If the data is not a function an empty string is inserted instead of the section.

 ## Compiler

 The package comes with a compiler.
 You can invoke it with: